dwightwatson/validating/README.md

 }
 ```

-If you'd like to perform a one-off save using exceptions or return values, you can use the `saveWithException()` and `saveWithoutException()` methods.
+If you'd like to perform a one-off save using exceptions or return values, you can use the `saveOrFail()` and `saveWithoutException()` methods.

 ### Multiple rulesets